cowboyai/cim-start/vhosts/readme.md

 This can be done in hundreds of ways and perhaps you already use VMWare (esxi), VirtualBox, Xen or HyperV.

 We are going to focus on how to do this solely with NixOS.
-If you already have a way to install hardware, just merge it into this model.
-NixOps will support all your configurations, no matter what OS tooling you are using.
+If you already have a way to install hardware, you can merge it into this model, but we assume this is going to be a new model.
+We will support all your configurations, no matter what OS tooling you are using.

 Yes, NixOS can install on any virtual platform such as AWS, Azure or GPC, what if we want to define one of those ourselves.
 Maybe we don't intend to become a provider, but we do need to provide for ourselves.